Types of LEMDO Remediations

 Types of files that were prepared in XML include:

-Annotations for a modern text
+Annotations for a modernized text

-Collations made for a modern text
+Collations made for a modernized text

 Annotations on supplementary materials (see